 ”She sounds weak,” his companion continued, “She prays too much.
 She probably wants attention all the time.
 If she’s not at the center of everything, then she’ll fly to the center if she has to.”

-”I don’t think she’s like that,” Peter spoke, through a fresh gush of rain that nearly broke his windshield, “I don’t think this is stuff you can just fake.”
+”I don’t think she’s like that,” William spoke, through a fresh gush of rain that nearly broke his windshield, “I don’t think this is stuff you can just fake.”

 ”Suit yourself,” was the retort; then, less cordially, “I can’t help it if you like her.”